DocStem/CustomReportCards-master/README.md

 ------
 1- function get_schooldata -- takes school id or Userschool() function 2- View scheduleStudentReportCard -- Compresensive view of scheduled (not dropped) student classes with subject, period, teacher and standards/skills
+3- function get_principal gets the princial name
+4- function general_average calculates the general average of a student based on courses with a Credit of 1 and numeric grade value.
+3- View activeStudents -- provides a list of students that are active, currently enrolled.

 ### Web Server Optional